About the project and team¶

 CZI has launched a grant program to help accelerate the napari plugin developer community.

-If you or your organization are interested in also supporting the napari project, please email the napari steering council at
+If you or your organization are interested in also supporting the napari project and becoming an Institutional and Funding Partner, please email the napari steering council at